redsh4de/monero-site/src/content/moneropedia/en/bulletproofs.md

 ---
-summary: 'a new kind of range proofs replacing RingCT in transactions to obfuscate the amounts sent'
+summary: "a new kind of range proofs replacing RingCT in transactions to obfuscate the amounts sent"
 title: Bulletproofs
 terms: ["bulletproofs", "bulletproof"]
 ---